martijndeh/fire/README.md

 We've created several example project which illustrate the different features of Node on Fire.
 It's also a good reference to use when starting your first Node on Fire app.

 http://nodeonfire.org/examples

+### Contribute

+Do you want to contribute?
+Great!
+We can always use some help.
+Reach out to us or go ahead and work on a rate limiting module, a `fire watch` feature or something else.

 ### Beta releases